sensorimotorai/sensorimotorai.github.io/debates.md

 ## Final remarks

 There you have it, folks.
 Three glaring issues with the Sutton & Barto view.
-It makes you wonder... what if we haven't solved agency not because it's too hard, but because we've been using the wrong theoretical framework all along?
+It makes you wonder... what if we haven't solved agency, not because it's too hard, but because we've been using the wrong theoretical framework all along?

 Join our *RL Debate Series*, and together we may find a way forward.